-Satellite Remote Sensing has been a standard first step for the mineral and petroleum exploration industry.
-Satellite imagery have benefited geologists, scientists and exploration managers in earth sciences due to the advantage of large scale mapping and the sensors containing multiple band colors which allows them to interpret wavelengths that cannot be seen by the human eye, such as near infrared, short wave infrared and thermal infrared to identify the difference in structural features of the earth’s surface.
+Satellite remote sensing has been a standard first step for the mineral and petroleum exploration industry.
+Satellite imagery has benefited geologists, scientists, and exploration managers in earth sciences due to the advantage of large-scale mapping and the satellite sensors containing multiple band colors which allows them to interpret wavelengths that cannot be seen by the human eye, such as near-infrared, short wave infrared and thermal infrared to identify the difference in structural features of the earth’s surface.

-ASTER (15m) Satellite Images of Escondida open-pit mine in Atacama Desert, Chile
+ASTER Satellite Image of Escondida open-pit mine in Atacama Desert, Chile (15m)

 Image credit: NASA

 Geologists and Geoscientists have used satellite images to serve as databases from which they can do the following:

 - Study the expression and modes of the origin of landforms (geomorphology)